 Anne Abraham, ICDM

-Anne Abraham is the Chief Executive Officer of LeadWomen, a leadership development and consulting company, focused on developing and advancing women leaders in Asia.
+Anne Abraham is the Chairperson & Founder of LeadWomen, a leadership development and consulting company, focused on developing and advancing women leaders in Asia.
 With over 25 years of corporate experience in leadership positions across multi-functional units, she started as a technical trainer, and over the years has trained and coached her management and leadership teams.
 She has mentored many executives in the course of her career and continues this in her current capacity.

-As a member of ICDM Faculty, she is currently the lead facilitator for the people skills modules (Boardroom Dynamics, Board Presence/Communication and Board Simulation) that are delivered on the Malaysian Women Directors Programme, a government initiative to increase women representation on boards of Malaysian PLCs.
-She is also the Programme lead for the workshop design and development for the ICAEW Women in Leadership MY (started in 2014).
+She is currently the lead facilitator for the people skills modules (Boardroom Dynamics, Board Presence/Communication and Board Simulation) that are delivered on the Malaysian Women Directors Programme, a government initiative to increase women representation on boards of Malaysian PLCs.
 Her specialisation is in bringing the best of the woman leader forward and leading with values.
 Prior to LeadWomen, she was the CEO of SAP Malaysia and Cisco Malaysia.
 She was successful at building high-performance executive teams and leading technology and service organisations with P&L responsibility.

 A strong advocate and supporter for women leadership development, she is a frequent guest speaker and moderator in Women conferences and summits.
-Anne serves on the Board of Media Prima Berhad as an Independent Non- Executive Director and Chairs the Media Prima Digital Sdn Bhd board.
-She served as a member of Small Medium Enterprise (SME) Women Entrepreneurs Panel (2013-2015) and a co- founder of the Malaysian Chapter of the 30% Club (a business campaign lobbying for increased women representation on the boards of Malaysian PLCs).
+Anne serves on the Board of KPJ Healthcare Berhad & Metrod Holdings Berhad as an Independent Non- Executive Director.
+She is co- founder of the Malaysian Chapter of the 30% Club (a business campaign lobbying for increased women representation on the boards of Malaysian PLCs) is a Board Trustee for Tun Fatimah Hashim UKM Women In Leadership & sits on the Board for Protect & Save the Children (non-profit organization focused on child protection from sexual abuse).

 Jo Haigh is a Faculty Member of ICDM.
 She is the CEO and founder of fds, which has bases in London, Birmingham and Yorkshire within the UK.
 An experienced dealmaker, Jo specialises in putting together the right deal at the right time and in the right format for growing businesses throughout the country.
 Jo is a regular presenter for Institute of Directors and Vistage on corporate governance and mergers and acquisitions.